How do I get started?

 How many credit hours are earned with each semester class?

 Each Carmenta Online School semester class is 3 credits and is equivalent in total time spent and amount of curriculum covered to a 3-credit class at most high schools and universities.

 Click here to find out how to Transfer Credits to your high school or university.

 Will credits earned at the Carmenta School transfer to my high school or university?

 The short answer is...usually.
 The Carmenta Online School is an accredited institution with proven, effective curriculum and a faculty whose experience and quality matches and even surpasses top U.S. prep schools.
 For these reasons, most schools have been very open to giving their students credit for work done with us.
 Still, the final decision is always in the hands of the administrators at your school, and we can never guarantee that they’ll approve a credit transfer.
 For this reason, it is always best to talk to the relevant administrators at your school ahead of time, show them the planned curriculum and the general quality of our tutelage, and even get them in touch with us if that will help.
 We are always happy to answer any questions those at your school may have and to make certain that we are able to meet all of your school’s pedagogical requirements.

 What is the tuition for one semester class?

-Tuition is currently $750 per student, per semester class ($775 if paid online).
+Tuition is currently $750 per student, per semester class ($775 if paid through PayPal).
 Each Carmenta school year is divided into 2 semesters (Fall and Spring), with the "A" classes (Latin 1A, Latin 2A, Latin 3A, and Latin 4A) offered each fall and with "B" classes (Latin 1B, Latin 2B, Latin 3B, and Latin 4B) offered each spring.

 There are discounts (10%) for families who enroll multiple students simultaneously.
 Learn about the Carmenta Family Discount